We all want our lives to be perfect.

 It was a horrible time for me for many months.
 I had a different view and how much effort and energy I had put into raising her and supporting her dream of pursuing her career.

 One year later I wrote a response letter and said that I would honor her wishes.
 It has been 19 years since I received that shocking letter.
-I have learned the over the years she has three children and remains married to this date.
+I have learned that over the years she has three children and remains married to this date.
 I’m glad that she is still married and seems happy with her life.

 There was no invitation to the marriage.
 I have had no contact with her, her husband, or any of the three children she has today.